-Another trend continuing this season is shareholder pressure to conduct civil rights or racial equity audits, or to increase their diversity reporting.
-In the 2022 proxy season, 17 companies on the F100 faced such shareholder proposals.
-Amazon, Apple, Home Depot, and Johnson & Johnson are committed to conduct audits (note: Amazon’s proposal vote was withdrawn after the company agreed to a racial equity audit).
+Another continuing trend this season is shareholder pressure to conduct civil rights/racial equity audits, or to increase their diversity reporting.
+In the 2022 proxy season, 17 companies on the F100 faced such shareholder proposals, of which Amazon, Apple, Home Depot, and Johnson & Johnson committed to conduct audits.
+(Note: Amazon’s proposal vote was withdrawn after the company agreed to a racial equity audit).

 The proposals nearly passed at Chevron (48%), Charter Communications (45%), and Anthem (41%).
 Proposals at UPS, Wells Fargo, Nike, and Oracle received over 30% of the vote, while similar proposals at Berkshire Hathaway, Alphabet, Comcast and Intel all did poorly.
-Tesla (which has had a rough year in terms of reports of racial equity in the workplace) will face a vote on a civil rights audit proposal on August 4th.
+Tesla, which had a rough year in terms of reports of racial equity in the workplace, will face a vote on a civil rights audit proposal on August 4.

 What the F100 proxy season means for employers

-This was a notable Fortune 100 proxy season for the “S” in ESG.
-Companies are facing continued pressure to take action and be more transparent around pay and racial equity.
-And, it’s not just investors and shareholders probing.
+This was a notable Fortune 100 proxy season for the ‘S’ in ESG.
+Companies face continued pressure to take action and be more transparent around pay and racial equity, and it’s not just investors and shareholders probing.
 Employers are facing pressure from their own employees and policy makers across the country.
 With the likes of Disney, Apple, and Amazon shifting to report out more of this data, employers big and small should take this F100 proxy season as a signal that these demands are here to stay.